MicrosoftDocs/cpp-docs/docs/cpp/class-templates.md

 }
 ```

-Note that just as with any template class member function, the definition of the class's constructor member function includes the template argument list twice.
+As with any template class member function, the definition of the class's constructor member function includes the template argument list twice.

-Member functions can themselves be function templates, specifying additional parameters, as in the following example.
+Member functions can themselves be function templates and specify extra parameters, as in the following example.

 ```cpp
 // member_templates.cpp